Socially Engaged Art – Adrienne Chaplin

 Growing dissatisfaction with an out-of-touch, elite and market driven art world has led many artists to rethink their practices and purposes.
 Some of them have turned to make what is now often termed ‘socially engaged art’ but has also been known under the names ‘social practice art,’ ‘interventionist art,’ ‘participatory art’ or ‘new genre public art.’
 The latter term was coined by Susanne Lacy in the collection of essays she edited under the title Mapping the Terrain: New Genre Public Art in 1994.
 Unlike traditional forms of art which are typically produced by one individual artist for the aesthetic contemplation by, so it is said, a ‘passive’ audience, socially engaged art involves a high level of collaboration with members of a community in its process of production and an active engagement with its audience in its final presentation or performance.
 It raises issues that are of direct relevance to people’s lives and empowers marginalised communities by giving them a public voice.
 Socially engaged art intervenes in public spaces by transforming them into sites of interactive communication that invites open-ended conversation and exploration of various issues.

 In 1987 Susanne Lacy recruited over four hundred women over the age of 60 for her project The Crystal Quilt which resulted in a live performance in a public space in Minneapolis in 1987.
 The work took three years to prepare and involved numerous interviews and recordings of women’s life stories that highlighted the status of women in society.
-The performance was filmed and can currently be seen at the Tate Modern in London.
+The performance was filmed.

 One final example of socially engaged art are the surprise winners of the 2015 Turner Prize, an eighteen-member collective of young architects and designers called Assemble.
 They won the award for their work on the Grandy Four Streets project in Liverpool where they collaborated with residents of a rundown council housing estate to clean up the neighbourhood and rejuvenate it with handcraft design and products.